reiver/guide-hashing/chapters/example-using/sections/md5/README.md

 	// Get the resulting digest from applying the cryptographic hash function to the data. digest := hasher.Sum(nil)

+	// Output the digest that was returned from the cryptographic hash function, as a sequence of bytes in decimal format. fmt.Printf("digest (sequece of bytes in decimal)", digest)

 	// Output the digest that was returned from the cryptographic hash function, in hexadecimal format. fmt.Printf("digest (in hexadecimal): %x", digest)
 }